project-gemmi/gemmi/docs/mol.rst

 Macromolecular refinement programs need to know more about monomers than the CCD can tell: they need to know how to restrain the structure.
-Therefore, they have own dictionaries with more information than CCD, such as Refmac dictionary (a.k.a. monomer library or cif files).
+Therefore, they have own dictionaries of monomers (a.k.a monomer libraries), such as the Refmac dictionary, where each monomer is described by one cif file.
 These libraries are often complemented by user's own cif files.

-Gemmi has class ``ChemComp`` that corresponds to the data about one monomer that is read from either CCD or a cif file.
+Gemmi has class ``ChemComp`` that corresponds to the data about a monomer from either CCD or a cif file.

 .. literalinclude:: ../examples/with_bgl.cpp
-   :language: cpp
    :lines: 13-14,42-47

 .. doctest::